 If the resource owner fails to work diligently to resolve the telemetry issue, the ISO will provide formal notification to the resource owner and its Scheduling Coordinator that the resource is not compliant with the ISO Tariff section 7.6.1(d) and therefore in breach of their contract with the ISO.
-The ISO will then proceed as per the parameters outlined in their contract with the ISO to have the resource associated with the telemetry failure removed from the Schedule 1 of their contract with the ISO.
-Upon removal from the Schedule 1 of their contract with the ISO, the Scheduling Coordinator association for the resource will also be terminated.
+The ISO will then proceed as per the parameters outlined in their contract with the ISO to have the resource associated with the telemetry failure removed from the Schedule 1 of their contract with the ISO, the Scheduling Coordinator association for the resource will also be terminated.